 “The length of time it takes for heart rate to return to normal is a good measure of fitness.
 The more fit you are, the faster the recovery.”

 4 - Size Of Activity Database

-Many people just want to keep track of their steps and running.
+Many people just want to keep track of their steps and running to increase their physical activity .
 But activity trackers have become a lot more powerful than that.

 Your sports watch should now also be able to tell you how many stairs you climbed, whether you did some yoga or pilates, and if you had a tough CrossFit session.

 This is possible because the motion sensors are a lot more sensitive now.
 And when the device has a large database of different movements, then it should be possible to get a much more complete picture of your day.

 OK, this is sometimes a heated topic for debate here at the office.

 People don’t like plugging in their devices every day.
 But the more features you have, especially GPS tracking, the more you’ll drain the battery.